cuvva/jobs/README.md

 - [Lead DevOps Engineer](engineer-devops-lead.md) (part-time/consultant) - own the underlying infrastructure of everything in our stack - from the app-level to our cloud providers

 At present, Cuvva does not work with recruiters.
 If you are one, please do not contact us.
-If do start working with recruiters - don't worry, we'll call you.
+If we do start working with recruiters - don't worry, we'll call you.